pnp/powershell/documentation/Set-PnPTenant.md

 ```

 ### -EnableModernListTemplateIds
-Guid'ss of out of the box modern list templates to show when creating a new list
+Guids of out of the box modern list templates to show when creating a new list

 ```yaml
 Type: Guid[]